Use work breakdown structure as the project's backbone

 - Link project and product structure logically

-- Allow management, planning, and specialists to work with a shared view
+- Enable management, planning, and specialists to work with a shared view

 - Connect the work breakdown structure with results as well as resource and quality planning